 Good music, strong opinions, and fresh veggies.

 Hola y hello from sunny East Oakland and from two women who are waiting to meet you!
-We are married, in our early 30s, more than ready to add to our family, and want to share our love by welcoming a child through open adoption.
+We are married, in our 30s, and ready to share our love by welcoming a child through open adoption.
 Thank you for considering us as parents for your baby.
 We hope that you will decide to become part of our chosen family!

 Remy is a purple-haired librarian who works with young children at her branch.
+They call her “The Baby Whisperer”… but she gets along fine with big kids, too.
 You can find her tying shoes, picking up toys, opening milk cartons and handing out straws, and singing loudly at storytime.
 Remy grew up in the Bay Area and returned after attending college in Ashland, Oregon.
 An admitted homebody, she’s thrilled to work close to home and to spend time working in the garden before the sun goes down.
 Her latest goal is to learn to play the ukelele!

 Remy is so looking forward to reading picturebooks aloud with our little one.
 Some of the favorites we’ve collected are Buenas Noches Luna (Good Night Moon), Where the Wild Things Are, and The Very Hungry Caterpillar.
 She is a constant reader, and she also loves to sing, especially songs from Broadway shows.
 She’s learning Spanish and can communicate at the toddler level so far (she practices on the cats).
 Her Mama plans include baby-wearing (extra snuggles!) and being the #1 Champion Cloth Diaper Changer.